The long road to wellness

-“Mom and I used to always talk about the mystery things,” Jeff says.
+“Mom and I used to always talk about the mystery things,” he says.
 “The dark stories, like two English kids who kidnapped a three-year-old when they were eight and they killed her.
 Mom and I used to talk about all that stuff.
-Now it’s like, ‘lets talk about Disney.’”
+Now it’s like, ‘Lets talk about Disney.’”

 He’s exaggerating, but only a little.
-He recalls trying to discuss a documentary about JonBenét Ramsey, the little girl who was found murdered in her home in Colorado, with her and Chris.
+He recalls trying to discuss a documentary with her and Chris, about JonBenét Ramsey, the little girl who was found murdered in her home in Boulder, Colo., on Boxing Day 1996.

 “Mom was telling us about how she had an episode while watching the show.
 And then, when Chris was explaining the show to me, she had another one at the dinner table.”